 - photos showing sexual harassment taken from CCTV footage like gestures.

-What to Do When You Experience or Witness Harassment
+What Can Do When I Experience or Witness Harassment?

 Fortunately, state, and federal laws protect workers from sexual harassment in the workplace.
 At the federal level, Title VII of the Civil Rights Act forbids harassment.
 Also, most states have their own fair employment practices laws that prohibit sexual harassment many of them are often stricter than the federal law.
 If you experience or witness harassment in the workplace harassment, you should tell your employer.
 You also can tell the harasser that his or her behavior is not funny and must stop.
 Finally, don't laugh at the conduct or give the harasser an audience as that will only encourage further harassment.